nepeivodaRS/QA_tool/README.md

     * aamcc.png
     * AAMCC_run.py
     * QA_script

-  from main flder to the build folder you created on step 1
+from the main folder to the build folder you created on step 1

 6. Change in QA_script
     * PathToMcini
     * PathToDcmAamcc
     * PathToQA

 to your system paths

 8. python ./AAMCC_run.py